microsoft/Data-Science-For-Beginners/3-Data-Visualization/R/12-visualization-relationships/README.md

 ## [Pre-lecture quiz](https://red-water-0103e7a0f.azurestaticapps.net/quiz/22)

-In this lesson, you can use Seaborn, which you have used before, as a good library to visualize relationships between variables.
-Particularly interesting is the use of ggplot2's `ggplot`and `geom_point` function that allows scatter plots and line plots to quickly visualize '[statistical relationships](https://ggplot2.tidyverse.org/)', which allow the data scientist to better understand how variables relate to each other.
+In this lesson, you can use ggplot2, which you have used before, as a good library to visualize relationships between variables.
+Particularly interesting is the use of ggplot2's `geom_point`and `qplot` function that allows scatter plots and line plots to quickly visualize '[statistical relationships](https://ggplot2.tidyverse.org/)', which allow the data scientist to better understand how variables relate to each other.

 ## Scatterplots